-SMART: I had women coming up to me in supermarkets saying, oh, my God, that's me.
+SMART: I have women coming up to me in supermarkets saying, oh, my God.
+That's me.
 That's me.
 Oh, my God.

-SMART: What?
-Oh, dear.
-OK.
-You know?
+SMART: I'm - oh, dear.
+OK, you know?
 People still come up and say, put your brother on the phone.
-It's like...

-GROSS: You were so good in that scene they brought you back for another season.
-And that - it's the second season that you won an Emmy for that role.
-So you grew up in Seattle - right? - where "Frasier" was set.
+GROSS: You know, you were so good in that scene, they brought you back for another season.
+And that - it was the second season.
+And you won an Emmy for that role.
+So you grew up in Seattle, right, where Frazier was set?
 How did you get interested in acting?

 SMART: I had a terrific drama teacher my last year in high school.
 His name was Earl Kelly.
-He was kind of locally famous 'cause he put on particularly good shows and musicals and things at our high school.
-And so then I took the class my senior year, and he was great.
+He was kind of locally famous because he put on particularly good shows and musicals and things at our high school.
+And so then I took the class my senior year.
+And he was great.
 He was tough.
 I mean, he taught us - he treated us like we were, you know, a professional acting troupe.
 He expected a lot from us.
 He hated the fact that I was a cheerleader.
-He thought that was just appalling.
-(Laughter) But he liked me.
+He thought that was just appalling (laughter).
+But he liked me.
 And so I really got bitten by the bug.
 So I told my parents that I wanted to major in theater in college.
 And my mother was not too happy with me.
 But after I started doing some plays at the University of Washington, she became my biggest fan, my biggest supporter.